How To Make Arancello (Orangecello)

 Oranges

-It’s best to use organic oranges because they don’t have a wax coating on them.
-However, if you can’t find organic oranges make sure to use a produce wash (affiliate link)that removes the vegetable wax.
+It’s best to use organic oranges because they don’t have a wax coating.
+However, if you can’t find organic oranges, use a produce wash (affiliate link)that removes the vegetable wax.

 Grain Alcohol